emrovsky/roblox-account-generator/README.md

 ## ✍️ Usage
 1. Install requirements with pip install
-2. put your proxies in proxy.txt (optional)
+2. put your proxies in proxy.txt
-3. set your capsolver key into settings.json,set thread count and proxy/proxyless setting too
+3. set your capbypass key into settings.json, and make settings
 4. run with python main.py

 ## DONATE